houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

 * Derived from System.ValueType
 * Contains only **Unmanaged type** in any level of nesting.

-The code is a part of my prototypical marshaler implementation, (that implementation was submitted to Microsoft few weeks ago when I was still there).
+The code is a part of my prototypical marshaler implementation.

 	public static class UnmanagedTypeHelper